The Pros and Cons of a Gloss Kitchen Finish

 If you’re looking for the most affordable option, then gloss Polyvinyl Chloride (PVC) is likely the option for you.
 The core of the kitchen units is usually made of MDF, which is then covered in the PVC and put through a process known as vacuum forming, which binds the PVC to the MDF.

-The resulting glossy finish is highly shiny, though the downside to PVC gloss is that you are limited in the colours you can choose.
+The resulting glossy finish is gleaming, though the downside to PVC gloss is that you are limited in the colours you can choose.
 Darker colours aren’t available as these are prone to highlighting surface irregularities, meaning if you opt for gloss PVC, your kitchen will have to be a light colour.

 However, if you’re going for a minimalist look, a white or ivory gloss finish can work wonders in a shaker style kitchen.

-While the gloss PVC units have a wooden composite MDF centre, acrylic gloss units are made of solid acrylic.
+While the gloss PVC units have a wooden composite MDF centre, acrylic gloss units are solid acrylic.
 The first thing to note is that this increases the price per unit; however, many argue this is worth it as acrylic gloss produces a sublime evenness in colour.

 The downside to acrylic gloss is that it scratches more easily, which is definitely something to bear in mind for those with a young family.
 That being said, while a toy car dragged along the full length of your brand-new kitchen units will seem like a disaster, the scratches should buff out.

 One last thing to bear in mind, if you go for acrylic, make sure to use a non-abrasive cleaner.

 This form of kitchen finish also uses an MDF core for the units.
 However, this core is coated in a primer and then covered in layer upon layer of a lacquer substance, which results in an incredibly even and shiny surface.
 This process gives your kitchen cabinet doors intensity and depth, which is simply unrivalled.

 And aside from looking good, a gloss lacquer kitchen will last longer as well, as the units are sturdy and hard-wearing.